AlcatrazPM/Backend/README.md

    <any other fields>

    {
-       "Operation": "add",
+       "operation": "add",
-       "Site": {
+       "site": {
-           "Username": "genericuser@emailclient.com",
-           "Password": "nohackerpls",
+           "id": "random_string"
            "site": "bestnsfwsite.com"
+           "username": "genericuser@emailclient.com",
+           "password": "nohackerpls",
+           "favourite": false
        }
    }
    ```
    The `Action` field can be: `add`, `remove`, `modifiy`.
+Any of the fields in the `site` parameter can be changed for `modify` apart from `id`.
    - Response will be:
    ```
    HTTP/1.1 200 OK
    <any other fields>
    ```

-    **Note**: The examples above show the JSONs as easily readable, in he proper
-    requests, I will prefer all to be in one line.

-5. Error Responses
+7. Error Responses
     - Incorrect Body Format
     ```
     HTTP/1.1 400 Bad Request